JustEnough-WebApp/LanguageApp/README.md

 of some new langauges.
 There is a Flashcard tab where users can study the included terms and their English translations, and there is a Quiz tab where they can put their new knowledge to the test.
-Additionally, there is a Dictionary tab where users can search any English word and get the English definition, and a web-generated translation into every language included on this site.
+Additionally, there is a Dictionary tab where users can search any English word and get the English definition and a web-generated translation into every language included on this site.

 ## Build Instructions: